 "As an aboriginal, I am upset at the way my choice to greet and respect the Wandjina (law) has been taken from me.
 You aren't supposed to just walk up to Wandjina and take a photo.
 You aren't supposed to look at him unless the correct rites have been conducted.
 Its disrespectful."—Aboriginal commentator [[#1 http://rosemary.id.au/view/blog/wandjina/]].

 Learn it from Aboriginal people: The book Keeping the Wanjinas Fresh tells the story of Sam Woolagoodja, who was responsible for repainting the sacred Wandjinas in many of the rock shelters of the Kimberley.

-Find "Who Paintin' Dis Wandjina?" on DVD, BluRay or on streaming services
+Find "Who Paintin' Dis Wandjina?" on DVD or BluRay

 Explore more Aboriginal movies